It’s a Celebration

 The founder and first artistic director of the Red Sea Jazz Festival was pianist Danny Gottfried, who led the festival for 22 years and shaped its character.
 In 2009, bassist Avishai Cohen stepped into this role, directing the festival for three years.
 Since 2012, the festival is jointly directed.
-Saxophonist Eli Djibri is the artistic director of the summer RSJF, and Dubi Lenz is the artistic director of the winter RSJF.
+Saxophonist Eli Degibri is the artistic director of the summer RSJF, and Dubi Lenz is the artistic director of the winter RSJF.

 While adhering to the distinct vision of the Red Sea Jazz Festival, each director brings their own unique perspective and artistic flair.